Personal Injuries Claim Process

 5. Injury Claim Assessment

-The Injuries Board will only assess a claim for compensation if the other party does not dispute liability and consents to be assessed by them.
+The Injuries Board will only assess a claim for compensation if the other party consents to be assessed by them.

-They then write to the other party (the respondent) who has 90 days to consent or decline to submit to the agency process.
+They then write to the other party or parties (the respondent/s) who has 90 days to consent or decline to submit to the agency process.
 Failure to respond is deemed consent.

-If after 90 days the other party declines to have the claim assessed by the Injuries Board, then the agency will issue an authorisation.
+If after 90 days the other party declines to have the claim assessed by the Personal Injury Assessment Board, then the agency will issue an authorisation.
 At this stage you can instruct Tyrrell Solicitors to commence court proceedings on your behalf.

 6. Medical Assessment

 Claims are assessed using all the medical evidence.
 Occasionally they have been known to accept your doctor’s medical report when making their award.
 Where the Board obtains its own report, it relies on this when making its award.
-They also have regard to the level of compensation awarded for particular injuries known as the Book of Quantum.
+They also have regard to the level of compensation awarded for particular injuries (see guidelines here )

 7. Out of pocket expenses